 Step 1: Open Safari and Go to https://ftios.vn/install/.
 Then select “English” > “Allow” to let the website install its configuration profile.

 Step 2: Follow the instructions, you’ll have the profile installed.
 Now you’ll see “ftOS” icon on the Home screen.
 Open it.
 Switch to “ftStore” tab.

-Step 3: Select “Utilities for iPhone” and search for “video downloader”.
-Choose the Video Downloader app and then tap “Install”.
+Step 3: Select “Utilities for iPhone” and search for “video downloader”, then tap “Install” to install it.
 Once you’ve installed successfully, if you open the DoDa-HD app and get the “Untrusted Enterprise Developer…” pop-up, go to Settings > General > (Profiles & ) Device Management.
 In the “Enterprise Apps” section, find the developer that DoDa-HD belongs to and trust it.
 Now you can start using this app to download any videos you like.

 The app is basically a web browser but it lets you choose to download a video when you play it.
-For example, it can act as a Youtube video downloader.
-If you want to save a video from Youtube, you just need to go to https://youtube.com and play the video you want to save.
+For example, if you want to save a video from Youtube, you just need to go to https://youtube.com and play the video you want to save.
 The app will play the video normally but at the beginning, it’ll show you the options to save the video in various quality standards.
-After downloading, you can export it to Camera Roll as well.
+DoDa also lets you export videos to Camera Roll.

 The way to install DoDa-HD may change in the future, due to Apple’s restrictions, but I’ll try to update new instructions, as well as similar apps as soon as possible.

 Do you love saving videos onto your iPhone?
 What ways do you use?
 Let us know in the comments below!